Skip to main content

 • 5xx: 🔴 Server errors (includes model prediction exceptions)

-Note that for non-HTTP models and Chains (WebSockets and gRPC), the status codes will reflect the status codes for those protocols.
+For non-HTTP models and Chains (WebSockets and gRPC), the status codes reflect the status codes for those protocols.
+For a full list of the WebSocket close codes surfaced here, see WebSocket status codes.

 Response time